Stacey Braithwaite, M.Ed.

 Stacey offers assessment for Learning Disabilities, Attention-Deficit/Hyperactivity Disorder, and Intellectual Disabilities.
 She uses the Cattell-Horn-Carroll (CHC) Cross-Battery Assessment approach in her assessments which is a time-efficient method of cognitive, academic, and neuropsychological assessment that is grounded in both CHC and neuropsychological theory and research (Flanagan, Alfonso, Ortiz, & Dynda, 2010; Flanagan, Ortiz, & Alfonso, 2013).
 It allows practitioners to reliably measure a wider range (or a more in-depth but selective range) of ability and processing constructs than that represented by any given stand alone assessment battery, in a reliable and valid manner.
 The XBA approach is based on four foundational sources of information, that together provide the knowledge base necessary to organize theory-driven, comprehensive assessment of cognitive, academic, and neuropsychological constructs (Flanagan et al., 2013).

-Stacey offers assessments to toddlers, children and adolescents.
+Stacey offers assessments to children (ages 8 and older) and adolescents.

 Individuals may seek assessments in one of these areas: